underscore-zi/delirious/README.md

 ## Modules

+### AutoEnchant (2025-03-04)

+Automatically enchants items in your inventory, can use KillAurua to regain experieince if needed.
+This is a bit of a process as it does not try to minimize the experieince needed through enchantment ordering.
+It also does not check the level of the books its using, it assumes if you have a book matching the desired enchantment it is the level you want.

 ### AreaLoader (2025-02-10)

 Spirals around your current position loading in chunks with an ever widening radius.
 Useful for checking out potential